 The online application portal is only activated during the following application periods:

-After completing the first online application, applicants receive an email containing a link and login details.
-The applicant then must follow the link and enter a password, before entering further details and uploading documents (such as CV, photo, copy of passport, grade sheet, certificate of enrolment).
+After completing the online application form, you will receive an email containing a link and login details.
+You then must follow the link and enter a password, before entering further details and uploading your documents (such as CV, photo, copy of passport, grade sheet, certificate of enrolment).

 Application as an exchange student at DIT is ONLY via Mobility Online.
 All required documents can be uploaded and nothing should be sent through traditional post.